-CULTURAL TRANSLATIONS offers a wide range of professional services including consulting, seminars, keynote speeches and editorial commentary in a variety of areas, among them: US Latinos, Latin America and the Caribbean, cross-cultural communications, diversity, and higher education.
+CULTURAL TRANSLATIONS offers a wide range of professional services including consulting, seminars, keynote speeches and editorial commentary in a variety of areas, among them: US Latinos, Latin America and the Caribbean, cross-cultural communications, diversity, and education.

 Since 2006, CULTURAL TRANSLATIONS has served the needs of clients seeking a better understanding and successful interactions with Latinos/Hispanics and Latin America.